jonnonz1/nz-statute-book/acts/public/2007/immigration-advisers-licensing-act-2007.md

 ### 47 Preparation of complaint for referral to Tribunal
 (1) For the purpose of preparing a complaint for submission to the Tribunal, the Registrar or a person authorised by the Registrar may gather further information on the complaint, including by exercising the powers of inspection referred to in section 57.
-(2) Before referring a complaint to the Tribunal, the Registrar must— (a) notify the person complained of in writing of the complaint; and (b) give both the complainant (if any) and the person complained about a reasonable opportunity to make a written statement or explanation in relation to the complaint.
+(2) Before referring a complaint to the Tribunal, the Registrar must— (a) notify the person complained of, in writing, of the complaint; and (b) give both the complainant (if any) and the person complained about a reasonable opportunity to make a written statement or explanation in relation to the complaint.
-(3) The notice required by subsection (2)(a) must identify the complainant (if any), unless the Registrar considers that exceptional circumstances justify the withholding of the complainant's identity.
+(3) The notice required by subsection (2)﻿(a) must identify the complainant (if any), unless the Registrar considers that exceptional circumstances justify the withholding of the complainant's identity.

 ### 48 Filing complaint with Tribunal
 (1) After determining to refer a complaint to the Tribunal under section 45(2) or 46(1), the Registrar must, having gathered such further information in relation to the complaint as he or she thinks fit (if any), file the complaint or matter with the Tribunal.